 Puente la Reina

-Puente la Reina was founded in the 12th century to populate the regions surrounding the pilgrimage route Camino de Santiago.
+Puente la Reina was founded in the 12th century to populate the regions around the pilgrims' route Way of St James.
 A walk through this village takes the walker back to the Middle Ages.

 Roman bridge

-If anything characterizes Puente la Reina, it is the famous Romanesque bridge over the Arga River, on the outside of the village.
-According to tradition, Puente la Reina owes its name to this 110 meter long bridge.
-In Spanish it means Puente la Reina Queen's Bridge.
+If there is one thing that characterizes Puente la Reina, it is the famous Romanesque bridge over the Arga River, on the outskirts of the village.
+According to tradition, Puente la Reina owes its name to this 110-meter long bridge.
+In Spanish, Puente la Reina means Bridge of the Queen .
 Legend has it that this bridge was built in the 11th century by an anonymous queen, with the aim of facilitating the departure of pilgrims from the village.

 Romanesque bridge from the 11th century